mattshirtliffe/milnwee/readme.md

 - Automate the building of the routes for the controllers (had an idea for this but it's pretty gross, come up with something better)
 - Image trait, so we have a couple of different Milnwee components to test and play with
 - Some way for the admin interface to rub on tabs (and make these easy to define)

+### Longterm TODO ideas

+- No reason everything can't be out in a composer package and brought in.
+Do that.
+No need for people to clone a repo of it and build of top of it like lunatics.
+- User system.
+Obviously has to be an admin system in place.